Meghan Markle And Prince Harry: Will Markle Choose ‘Suits’ Or Her Royal Prince?

 “It’s your turn next, sir.”

 It’s really no wonder that fans think it’s time for Meghan and Prince Harry to make it official.
-Not only does Meghan “cut a stunning figure,” which the legacy of Princess Diana and the present “Kate effect” of Kate Middleton has made almost mandatory for royal brides; Meghan shares some of Harry’s dearest hopes and dreams as well.
+Not only does Meghan “cut a stunning figure,” which the legacy of Princess Diana and the present “Kate effect” of Kate Middleton has made almost mandatory for royal brides; Meghan shares some of Harry’s dearest hopes and dreams.

 Markle is a woman whose lifestyle choices make it clear just how much she would “complement the type of life that Prince Harry has been lately striving to live.”